-The work described here was performed by P.Y.
-Chiou (now with UCLA), A.T.
+The work described here was performed by A.T.
 Ohta, A. Jamshidi, H.Y.
-Hsu, and J. Valley at the University of California, Berkeley.
+Hsu, and J. Valley at the University of

+California, Berkeley.
 The work on nanowires is in collaboration with P. J. Pauzauskie and Prof. Peidong Yang of UC Berkeley.
-This work was funded by the National Institutes of Health through the NIH Roadmap for Medical Research, Grant # PN2 EY018228 (CCC), a DARPA seedling grant by Dr. Dennis Polla, and the Center for Cell Mimetic Space Exploration (CMISE).
+This work was funded by the National Institutes of Health through the NIH Roadmap for Medical Research, Grant # PN2 EY018228 (CCC), a DARPA seedling grant by Dr. Dennis Polla, and Center for Cell Mimetic Space Exploration (CMISE).